 Most, if not all, marketers are familiar with pay-per-click advertising.
 In this type of advertising, you place an ad on a website, search engine, or video and get charged whenever someone clicks on it.
 Hence, the name.

-Something similar happens with pay-per-call marketing.
-In this case, the advertised business gets charged for every phone call that converts.
-The marketer designs, runs, monitors, and optimizes ad campaigns to bring phone leads to their clients, and each time a call converts, they get paid a flat fee or take a cut as commission.
+Something similar happens with pay-per-call marketing; the advertised business gets charged for every phone call that converts.
+The marketer in charge of ad campaigns that bring phone leads to clients gets paid a flat fee or takes a cut as commission each time a call converts.

 What makes the pay-per-call marketer different from the rest?